pomelofashion/challenges/challenge-qa-automation/README.md

 ## The assignment

-Including 3 parts:
+Including 2 parts:
 * Requirement analysis and test cases
-* Experience and knowledge in Agile
 * Automated test execution

 ### Part 1 : Analyst the requirements and create test scenarios